phoenixperry/GDS-workshop/Space_use.md

 * Circular Woodsaw

 	While using the saw, you are required to wear eye and ear protection.
-After cutting wood, you are required to hover the lab.
+After cutting wood, you are required to vacuum the lab and wipe off any dust on any surface.
 Use only at your own risk after proper training.

 	Part 1
 	[https://youtu.be/YMcIfDjexSw?list=PL7TL3DIMD30fthDx3QKBMs280CjTPqxjM][10]